jadetrue/mealworm-functional/README.md

-# CODE ALONG NOTES
+# CHALLENGE NOTES

-Add routing to Mealworm.
-Should be able to route between dashboard, cookbook and 404 page
+## React sandbox repo

-## STEPS
+- Create 3 pages: Home, Login and Favourites (Dont worry about content or styling as this is not the purpose of the challenge)

-- Create Dashboard, Cookbook and Routes containers and a NotFound component
+- Create a simple Navbar with Links to the 3 pages
-- Create the relevant paths and default routes in the Routes.jx
+- Implement routing between these pages
-- Move map logic and styles for Card components from App.jsx into Dashboard.jsx
+- Add a default route to a not found page

-- Move Routes into the .content section in App.jsx
+### Extension

-- Add Links to the cookbook icon and MealWorm logo
+- Read the documentation for @reach/router and find out how to implement nested routing
-- Once routing is working create a CardList component that takes recipes as props and implement in Dashboard
+- Create additional routes embedded within the Home page

-## Challenge branch
+## Next branch

-12-routing-ch
+13-funcs-as-props